-The camp is for children ages 6 – 8 years old, and with a low counselor to camper ratio of 1:6, you can be sure that your child will receive the quality attention he or she needs and deserves.
+South Bay Eco Kids camp is designed for children ages 7 – 10 years old (currently enrolled in 1st, 2nd, 3rd or 4th grade).
+And because we strive to maintain a 7:1 camper to counselor ratio, you can be sure that your child will receive the quality attention that he or she needs and deserves.

 Wilderness Park, 1102 Camino Real, Redondo Beach, CA 90277

-At 11 acres, Wilderness Park is a very rare slice of wilderness right here in Redondo Beach, CA. Where most parks have playground equipment, Wilderness Park has trees, boulders and ponds, and is home to turtles, ducks and all kinds of other wildlife.
+At 11 acres, Wilderness Park is a very rare slice of wilderness right here in Redondo Beach, CA. Where most parks have playground equipment, Wilderness Park has trees, boulders and a pond and creek, and is home to turtles, fish, ducks and all kinds of other wildlife.

 What to Bring?

-- A nutritious, filling lunch (one healthy, afternoon snack will be provided).
+- A nutritious, filling lunch.
 Please pack a waste-free lunch if possible, for example, Tupperware and a reusable water bottle instead of baggies and a disposable plastic water bottle.
-We will reinforce this message by serving only waste-free snacks.
 Also, please limit sugary foods.